gndps/screenux/README.md

 - Use `-i` or `--interactive` when you need to interact with the command
 - Interactive mode automatically attaches to the screen session
 - You can still detach and reattach later as needed

+# License
+screenux is licensed under the MIT License.

+# Contributions
+I'm happy to accept contributions for any new useful features.
+Some features on my mind are:
+- Keep run history log and add commands like `screenux history`.
+This will also allow `screenux tail -1` to tail most recent session.
+- Adding simple https server to view all sessions in a browser.
+- `ngrok` support to the https server by default and print QR code for the url to view logs on phone.